yoelhor/aad-b2c-tools/README.md

 ![App Settings](media/app-settings.png)

-The configuration `appsettings.json` file contains the values for each environment.
-You can add more settings, to accommodate your needs, such as the URL of a REST API end point, Google+ app Id, URL of content definitions, and so on.
-In the policy file, use the format of **Settings:** and the key name `{Settings:Key}`.
+The configuration `appsettings.json` file contains the keys with their values for each environment.
+The **Name** key contains the environment name, which VS code extension uses to create such a folder under the environments folder - use your operation system legal characters only.
+The **Production** key (boolean) is preserved for future use, indicating whether the environment is a production one.
+In the policy file, use the format of **Settings:** and the key name, for example `{Settings:Key}`.

+On the first time you run the **B2C Policy build** command, the VS code extension lets you create the  `appsettings.json` file, with default set of environments, keys, and values:

 ```JSON
 {